Course Listings

 This practical studio course will design and produce exhibitions.
 We will explore critical theory and histories only to the extent that they enable this practice.
 The function and habits of the contemporary museum and its supporting partner, the commercial gallery, are under tremendous critical and social pressure.
 Vital interventions by artists into the appearance and function of these institutions have proved to be explosively important to what art can and could do.
 The course proposes that architectural space, catalogs, signage, and archives are opportunities for the public presentation of artistic invention.
 Students will be encouraged to approach public display beyond the containment of single practices, authors, or disciplines.
 Transfigured by formal arrangement, the conditions of an exhibition's ability to address consciousness, community, education, and social reality will be our subject.
 Students will use the exhibition spaces, archives, and histories of the Cooper Union as well as sites and contexts beyond campus, when possible.

-The course will collapse the material properties of artworks with our ways of perceiving Now.
+The course will collapse the material properties of artworks with our ways of perceiving now.
 It will be structured around lectures and student’s work.
-Cultural and global ways of understanding will be foregrounded with specificity, as in for example, the study of the necessity of Frédéric Bruly Bouabré to create a new language to maintain traditions in the face of colonial administration.
+Cultural and global ways of understanding will be foregrounded with specificity.
 The enormous abys between place and understanding will be studied as a generative space of thought and work.
 To have a sense of the density of specific practices will be a constant in the class.
-Student work, which can be in any media, will be discussed in extended group critiques.
+Student work, which can be in any media, will be discussed in either four or two-hour group critiques.

 Science